hybridgroup/cylon-example-chrome/README.markdown

     $ npm install

-If you don't have it installed already, install Browserify through NPM:

-    $ npm install -g browserify

-Then, use it to compile your Cylon code:
+Then, use browserify to compile your Cylon code:

-    $ browserify -r cylon-gpio -r cylon-i2c -r cylon-firmata script.js > ./js/robot.js
+    $ ./node_modules/.bin/browserify -r cylon-gpio -r cylon-i2c -r cylon-firmata script.js > ./js/robot.js

-This command can also be run with `npm build`.
+This command can also be run with `make`.

 ## Running